Search

 For example, they’ll talk about:

-The problem is, these marketers rarely focus on a visualization reading strategy that can truly help you.
+The problem is, very few people like my friend Jonathan aside, most marketers rarely focus on a visualization reading strategy that can truly help you.

 By following their advice, you risk the trap of rote learning because their suggested techniques distract you.
 Then you have to go back and read everything again.